PiggyAwesome/useless/README.md

-Yo mamma so fat, she can't even jump to a conclusion.
+Yo mamma so fat when she went to the circus the little girl asked if she could ride the elephant